Eyes on Me (Faye Wong song): Theme song in the game

 Near the end of the production of Final Fantasy VII, the developers suggested to use a singer, but abandoned the idea due to a lack of reasoning based on the game's theme and storyline.
-However, Nobuo Uematsu thought a ballad would closely relate to the theme and characters of Final Fantasy VIII.
-This resulted in the game's developers sharing "countless" artists, eventually deciding on Faye Wong, a Chinese vocalist.
-Uematsu claims "her voice and mood seem to match my image of the song exactly", and that her ethnicity "fits the international image of Final Fantasy".
+However, Nobuo Uematsu thought that a ballad would closely relate to the theme and characters of Final Fantasy VIII.
+This resulted in the game's developers sharing "countless" artists, ultimately deciding on Faye Wong, a Chinese vocalist.
+Uematsu claims "her voice and mood seem to match my image of the song exactly", and that her non-Japanese nationality "fits the international image of Final Fantasy".
 After negotiations were made, "Eyes on Me" was recorded in Hong Kong with an orchestra.
 IGN claimed that she was reportedly paid $1 million US dollars for her work.

-The lyrics, written in imperfect English, unveil the hopes of a night club singer for romance with a member of her audience: